ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     These options configure certain behaviors of the server that affect the client program:

     - `Delay after system startup`\
       When the server discovers a client, how much time in minutes must the server wait to start a backup in that client.
 Being aware that your clients are all K3s nodes, you may prefer to give them some time to properly start all their services before doing anything.
-So, here I'd put at least `5` or even `10` minutes.
+Therefore, enter here `5` or even `10` minutes at least.

     - `Backup window`\
       The server only starts backups on clients in this particular time period.
 Here you must remember that you have already configured in Proxmox VE a backup job acting on all your K3s node VMs, so you do not want that process and the UrBackup backups start in the same time frame.
 To avoid that "collision", adjust this backup window to something like `1-7/0-13:30;1-7/17-0` (all days of the week, between 00:00 and 13:30 or between 17:00 and 00:00).
 Check out this time period format [in the official UrBackup documentation](https://www.urbackup.org/administration_manual.html#x1-610008.3.1).